fullofinspiration/gitskills/README.md

 # gitskills
 git skill
-git can create new branch
+git can create new branch git is simple & quick